-In order to pay for these damages, drivers throughout the nation typically have one of two options: filing a claim against their own insurance policy’s no-fault coverage, or filing a claim against the at-fault driver’s liability coverage.
+In order to pay for these damages, drivers throughout the nation typically have one of two options.
+The first is filing a claim against their own insurance policy’s no-fault coverage.
+Otherwise, drivers file a claim against the at-fault driver’s liability coverage.

 Q: What should I do after a car accident?

 Once you have narrowed down the list of law firms that could potentially represent you, you should take advantage of any free consultations to speak with the attorneys in person.

 This will provide you with an opportunity to discuss the facts of your case with the attorney and obtain advice on how he or she would handle your claim.
 You may also want to ask the following questions:

 - Whether he or she has experience with car accident cases;